Skip to content

 Real estate transactions make up the bulk of New Jersey property records.
 They are generated before, during, and even after a deal.
 Some instances when property records come into play during real estate deals are:

-When you are buying property, it's your responsibility to find out all you can about it and perform due diligence so that you can go into the sale confidently.
+When you are buying property in New Jersey, it's your responsibility to find out all you can about it and perform due diligence so that you can go into the sale confidently.
 Property records can help you out quite a bit by researching the fair market value and taxes, looking for liens or foreclosures, and other details.

 Home sellers in New Jersey must disclose to potential buyers any material defects they are aware of.
 These defects most often refer to lead paint and asbestos.
 Property records can help fill in any blanks.

 An attorney or title company handles the preparation and closing of a real estate deal.
-They will run a thorough property title search, looking for defects or issues that might derail the sale.
+They will conduct a thorough property title search to look for defects or issues that might derail the sale.

 If the buyer uses a lender, they will require that the buyer purchase title insurance to protect them and the buyer after the sale if anyone makes a legal claim on the property.